quietui/quiet/docs/support.md

 section: support
 ---

 Quiet can be used for free under the MIT license.
-Unfortunately, I can't offer support for every user, but if you need help [you can sponsor the project](https://github.com/sponsors/quietui) to unlock all of the benefits shown below.
+Unfortunately, I can't offer free support for everyone, but if you need help you can [become a sponsor](https://github.com/sponsors/quietui) to unlock support and other benefits shown below.

 <div class="sponsor-tiers">
   <div class="sponsor-tier">